 Work log provides detailed data on your team’s activity.
-With Work log, use filters to find specific data and view the details of activity for your team or a specific user.
+Use filters to find specific data and view activity details for your team or a specific user.

 If you’re a team lead, manager, or scrum master, use this data to view patterns in activity.
-Over time, these patterns help you track how well your team is meeting goals and spot opportunities for guidance.
+Track activity patterns to gauge team performance and spot opportunities for guidance.

 Who can use this?